dof-dss/nicsdru_dept/README.md

 # Departmental sites codebase

 This source code is for the Departmental sites.
-It is built with Drupal 9 in a single codebase, single database manner using these key modules to control content and access across the sites:
+It is built with Drupal 9 in a single codebase, single database manner using these key contrib modules to control content and access across the sites:

 * [group](https://www.drupal.org/project/group) (for entity access control and management)
 * [domain](https://www.drupal.org/project/domain) (for hostname negotiation and mapping to group entities)